 The restaurant at the scenic World Katoomba

 The best way to leisurely explore the area at your own pace is to buy a ticket for the tourist bus that takes you through all the scenic locations in the Blue Mountains.
-This way get a chance to explore small town next to Katoomba, including Leura and Wentworth Falls as well.
+This way get a chance to explore small towns next to Katoomba, including Leura and Wentworth Falls as well.
 Once you get off at Katoomba Train Stations, the booking booth is right next to the train station.

 Hop on and Hop-Off Bus is a great way to explore the Blue Mountains

 You can also plan to travel to the Blue Mountains for a day and travel with a group.
-The benefit of the day tour is that you get to see most of the location in the minimal possible time and do not have the hassle of using public transport.
-The Blue Mountains has a lot more offer for those who are into outdoor activities.
-If you fall into this category, a planned couple of days trip is a great idea, as you can explore hidden gems in the area while enjoying visiting small towns like Blackheath or Mount Victoria.
+The benefit of the day tour is that you get to see most of the locations in the minimal possible time and do not have the hassle of using public transport.
+The Blue Mountains has a lot more offers for those who are into outdoor activities.
+If you fall into this category, a planned couple of days trips is a great idea, as you can explore hidden gems in the area while enjoying visiting small towns like Blackheath or Mount Victoria.
 You can also drive down into Megalong Valley to enjoy homemade scones and coffee in a beautiful cafe located at the bottom of the valley.